gVallverdu/cookbook/README.md

     Plot a band diagram with plotly and pymatgen libraries with a colorscale in order to highlight s and p contributions to a band or to the DOS.

+* plotly_bandDiagram_SpinPolarized [en]

+    Plot a band diagram with plotly and pymatgen libraries with a colorscale in order to highlight s and p contributions to a band or to the DOS.
+This notebook deals with a spin polarized system (MnO).

 * gaussian_pymatgen [en]

     How to use the pymatgen library in order to manage Gaussian input/output